mforman/qmk_extra/README.md

 1. From the local QMK folder run: `bash <path to keymap repo>/add_links.sh`
 1. Build and flash as normal (ie. `make crkbd:mforman:avrdude-split-right`)

-When finished, discard local changes in the QMK repo so you merge upstream changes with no conflict next time.
+When finished, discard local changes in the QMK repo so you can merge upstream changes with no conflict next time.